The Evolution of Solar Street Lights in the Last 10 Years

 In 2013, I was tasked with reviewing a lighting layout for a new highway extension project.
 We dismissed solar lighting in the first meeting—it was too expensive, too bulky, and too unreliable for anything beyond parking lots or rural paths.

-What Defines a Solar Street Light System?
+What Defines a Solar Street Light System

-A complete unit includes:
+A complete system typically includes:

 What Solar Street Lights Looked Like in 2014